pranavdua02/College.ai-main/README.md

  - Ask_To_PDF Functionality: Train/upload PDFs and make queries.
  - Resume_Analyser: Analyze resumes and provide recommendations.
  - Contest_Calendar: Information about all the upcoming coding contest.
+ - Job_Tracker: User can track all their job application.
  - Applicant Tracking System (ATS): Match job descriptions with resumes and provide feedback.
  - Prompt Examples: Examples for prompting in Ask to PDF.